Sexualization: Effects on children

 Children and adolescents spend more time engaging with media than any other age group.
-This is a time in their life that they are more susceptible to information that they receive.
-Children are getting sex education from the media, little kids are exposed to sexualized images and more information than ever before in human history but are not able to process the information, they are not developmentally ready to process it, and this impacts their development and behavior.
+Often in these media, children are exposed to sexualisation, and knowledge of sexual behaviour.

 Sexualization of young girls in the media and infantilization of women creates an environment where it becomes more acceptable to view children as "seductive and sexy".
 It makes having healthy sexual relationships more difficult for people and creates sexist attitudes.

 Some cultural critics have postulated that over recent decades children have evidenced a level of sexual knowledge or sexual behaviour inappropriate for their age group.

 Australia

 In 2006, an Australian report called Corporate paedophilia: sexualisation of children in Australia was published.
-The Australian report summarises its conclusion as follows:

-Images of sexualised children are becoming increasingly common in advertising and marketing material.
-Children who appear aged 12 years and under are dressed, posed and made up in the same way as sexy adult models.
-Children that appear on magazines are seen older than they really are because of the sexualised clothes they are given to pose in.
-"Corporate paedophilia" is a metaphor used to describe advertising and marketing that sexualises children in these ways.